Camila-Isabela/imhere/README.md

 </h2>

 <h2 id="about">🏷 About The Project</h2>
-<p>Application to manage attendees at events such as lectures and workshops</p>
+<p>Application to manage attendees at events such as lectures and workshops.
+The technologies used were Javascript, Typescript, React Native and the Expo development tool.</p>

 <h2 id="status"> 🚦Status </h2>
 <h4 align="center">